fingerprintjs/cdn/contributing.md

     - Region: `Global`
     - DistributionId: (the distribution id)
 - Statistic: `Average`
-- Period: `5 minutes`
+- Period: `1 hour`
 - Threshold: `Static`, `Greater >`, `1`
 - Additional configuration:
-    - Datapoints to alarm: `2` out of `3`
+    - Datapoints to alarm: `1` out of `1`
-        (the alarm should check for errors at least 3 recent minutes of the metric, because metric data can arrive retroactively, i.e. be written to a past metric history after a delay)
     - Missing data treatment: `Treat missing data as good (not breaching threshold)`
 - Click "Next"
-- Alarm state trigger: `In alarm`
+- Alarm state trigger: `In alarm`, then the same with `OK`
 - Select an SNS topic: see the SNS documentation to learn how you can deliver notifications; you can just remove the notification
 - Click "Next"
 - Alarm name: `opencdn-alarm-5xx`
-- Alarm description: `A 5XX response from the open CDN (GitHub repository: fingerprintjs/cdn)`
+- Alarm description: `Too many 5XX responses from the Open CDN (GitHub repository: fingerprintjs/cdn).
+See the contributing.md file of the repository for more details.`
 - Click "Next", "Create alarm"

+This alarm will trigger when the number of CloudFront distribution responses with 5XX HTTP code is too high.
+CloudFront doesn't provide information about the exact reasons.
+The reasons can be lambda errors (see above), internal AWS errors or an incorrect configuration.

+Lambda errors not necessary lead to 5XX responses (for example, when CloudFront has [a cache](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/HTTPStatusCodes.html#HTTPStatusCodes-no-custom-error-pages) for the request).
-If there is a stale cache for a request in CloudFront, and the lambda fails, CloudFront [will return the cache](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/HTTPStatusCodes.html#HTTPStatusCodes-no-custom-error-pages), and the alarm won't trigger.
-So you need 2 more alarms in order not to miss the lambda fails:
+So you need more alarms not to miss the lambda fails:

-1. For unhandled lambda exceptions.
-Everything is the same except:
+1. For uncaught lambda exceptions (tip: alarm can be copied):
     - Metric name: `LambdaExecutionError`
+    - Period: `1 hour`
+    - Threshold: `Static`, `Greater >`, `4`
+    - Datapoints to alarm: `1` out of `1`
     - Alarm name: `opencdn-alarm-lambdaerror`
-    - Alarm description: `An unexpected error in the open CDN lambda (GitHub repository: fingerprintjs/cdn)`
+    - Alarm description: `Too many uncaught exceptions in the Open CDN lambda (GitHub repository: fingerprintjs/cdn).
+See the contributing.md file of the repository for more details.`
+    - The rest is the same
-2. For invalid lambda responses.
-Everything is the same except:
+2. For invalid lambda responses:
     - Metric name: `LambdaValidationError`
+    - Period: `1 hour`
+    - Threshold: `Static`, `Greater >`, `0`
+    - Datapoints to alarm: `1` out of `1`
     - Alarm name: `opencdn-alarm-lambdainvalid`
-    - Alarm description: `An invalid response from the open CDN lambda (GitHub repository: fingerprintjs/cdn)`
+    - Alarm description: `A response with an invalid format was returned from the Open CDN lambda (GitHub repository: fingerprintjs/cdn).
+See the contributing.md file of the repository for more details.`
+    - The rest is the same

 See [the CloudFrond documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/viewing-cloudfront-metrics.html) to learn what other metrics can be watched.